-I. Acquisition process
+II.
+Acquisition process

-Letter of Intent - Once you have found a property you want to buy, there are several steps you must take before you own it.
-After preliminary conversations with the owner (directly or via your real estate agent) you will draft a Letter of Intent (LOI) or term sheet, which outlines the terms of the purchase at a high level.
+Letter of Intent - Once you find a property you want to buy, there are several steps you must take before you own it.
+After preliminary conversations with the owner (directly or via your real estate agent) you often will draft a Letter of Intent (LOI) or term sheet, which outlines the terms of the purchase at a high level.
 The LOI would include items, in simple language, such as purchase price, due diligence period, and major contingencies to close.
-Importantly, the LOI should also include language that it is non-binding, meaning that it is only a "handshake" agreement, and technically can be broken at any time without financial and legal implications.
+Importantly, the LOI should also include language stating that it is a non-binding agreement, meaning that it is only a "handshake" agreement, and technically can be broken at any time without financial and legal implications.
+The purpose of an LOI is to see if there is agreement on the major business terms before spending time and money (lawyers don't come cheap!) drafting a formal purchase agreement that includes all business and legal terms.
+Note that a Letter of Intent is not always necessary.
+With most small transactions, such as 1-4 unit residential and some small commercial properties, the buyer will skip the LOI and submit (typically via the buyer's real estate agent) a signed purchase agreement to make the offer.

 Purchase Agreement - Upon agreement of terms in the LOI by both the buyer and the seller, both parties work on a longer, legally binding agreement known as the purchase agreement.
-Since commercial and residential investment purchases are more complicated than buying a single-family home, buyers often pull in a real estate attorney to draft the purchase agreement, though a knowledgeable real estate agent or the buyer himself is able to do so.
+For small commercial and residential transactions, the buyer and seller may use a standard purchase agreement form produced by the National Association of REALTORS, the Minnesota State Bar Association, or a similar organization.
+However, since commercial and residential investment purchases are typically more complicated than buying a single-family home, buyers often pull in a real estate attorney to draft the purchase agreement, though a knowledgeable real estate agent or the buyer himself is able to do so.
 The purchase agreement will formalize the terms outlined in the LOI as well as add in other standard or more minor terms to describe the closing process and protect the buyer and seller.
-In short, a purchase agreement will detail 1) answers to the basic questions (who, what, where, when, how much), 2)

-what each side will do before and at closing, and 3) contingencies, or why and how either side (mainly the buyer) can back out of the agreement.
+In short, a purchase agreement will detail 1) answers to the basic questions (who, what, where, when, how much, disclosures), 2) what each party must do before and at closing, and 3) contingencies, or why and how either party (mainly the buyer) can back out of the agreement.
+Once the purchase agreement is fully executed, the property is "under contract" and the buyer has "site control" to take certain actions that impact the property, but he does not yet own the property.

-Due Diligence - Once the purchase agreement has been executed, the property is "under contract" and the due diligence period begins.
-While the seller does have some responsibility during this period to provide information she has about the property, most of the work falls to the buyer.
+Due Diligence - After full execution of the purchase agreement the official due diligence period begins.
+While the seller does have some responsibility during this period to provide information she has about the property to the buyer, most of the work falls to the buyer.
 The purpose of the due diligence period is to confirm:

-- 1) you fully understand what you are buying - 2) the seller can legally sell it and you can legally buy it - 3) you have the money to buy it - 4) you can develop it the way you intend, and - 5) it makes sense for you to buy it (financially and otherwise)
+- 1) you fully understand what you are buying - 2) the seller can legally sell it and you can legally buy it - 3) you have the money to buy it - 4) you can use it (including develop it) in the way you intend, and - 5) it makes sense for you to buy it (financially and otherwise)